 Keep your penis clean.
-If you have not been circumcised, gently pull the foreskin back and wash your penis with a mild soap and water.
+If you have not been circumcised, gently pull the foreskin back to wash your penis with warm water.
 Make sure your penis is dry before you get dressed.

 If latex condoms irritate your penis, try other condoms that are made for sensitive skin.
 Your doctor can help you make a good choice.

-Wash your underwear with mild soap and rinse well.
+Wash your underwear with mild soap.
+Rinse it well.